Lonnie Zamora incident

-The Lonnie Zamora incident was an alleged UFO sighting that occurred on April 24, 1964 near Socorro, New Mexico when Socorro police officer Lonnie Zamora claimed he saw two people beside a shiny object that later rose into the air accompanied by a roaring blue and orange flame.
-Zamora's claims were subject to attention from news media, UFO investigators and UFO organizations, and the U.S. Air Force's Project Blue Book listed the case as "unknown".
+The Lonnie Zamora incident was an alleged UFO sighting that occurred on April 24, 1964 near Socorro, New Mexico, when Socorro police officer Lonnie Zamora claimed he saw two people beside a shiny object that later rose into the air accompanied by a roaring blue and orange flame.
+Zamora's claims were subject to attention from news media and UFO investigators and organizations, and the U.S. Air Force's Project Blue Book listed the case as "unknown".
 Conventional explanations of Zamora's claims include a lunar lander test by White Sands Missile Range and a hoax by New Mexico Tech students.

 Incident

 On April 24, 1964 at approximately 17:45, Socorro Police radio dispatcher Nep Lopez received a radio call from Sergeant Lonnie Zamora reporting a possible motor vehicle accident.
 Zamora advised Lopez that he would be “checking the car down in the arroyo".
-Shortly after, Lopez received another radio call from Zamora asking Lopez to look out of the window, to see if he could see an object.
+Shortly after, Lopez received another radio call from Zamora asking Lopez to look through his window to see if he could see an object.
 When Lopez asked Zamora to describe it, Zamora said "it looks like a balloon” and requested New Mexico State Police Sergeant Chavez meet him at his location.
 When Chavez arrived, he asked Zamora what the trouble was.
 Zamora led him to examine some burning brush.
-When other police officers arrived they noted patches of smoldering grass and brush.
-There were also shallow holes in the ground, that Zamora said was from the object landing.
+When other police officers arrived, they noted patches of smoldering grass and brush.
+There were also shallow holes in the ground, which Zamora said was from the object landing.

 Zamora's claims

-Artist impression of UFO based on claims by Zamora.
+Artist's impression of UFO based on claims by Zamora.